NISP-GmbH/DCV-Management-Linux/README.md

-# Dynamic DCV Sessions
+# Dynamic DCV Sessions and permissions

-The standard approach for NICE DCV Console sessions is to have a session statically created for a specific user.
-In some cases it is preferred to enable users to connect to NICE DCV and dynamically be able to use the DCV Console Session without installing and configuring the [DCV Session Manager](https://docs.aws.amazon.com/dcv/latest/sm-admin/what-is-sm.html).
+The standard approach for NICE DCV sessions is to have a session statically created for a specific user during the DCV Server start.

-Below we show 2 approaches for managing console sessions - based on permissions and a more controlled via a Python API server

-## Always on Console session, permissions for all and only one connection allowed

-To implement this we automatically create a console sessions for a specific standard user and set the maximal number of connection to the DCV console session to 1 so no other user can connect and allow all users to connect to the session in the permissions file.
+There are some specific cases that you need dynamically create and close sessions or change the session permissions based in some rules.

+There are some ways to create and manage sessions permissions.
+1. Create static session (DCV default config) and configure the default.perm file to allow one or more users/groups to access the session (DCV session takeover).
+2. Create and close manually the sessions, and then set the permissions, using command line.
+3. Use DCV Management Linux to manage the session: Auto session creation during user login, for Virtual sessions, or automatically permission changes (aka Collaboration session) for Console sessions.

+## DCV Dynamic sessions by DCV configuration

 The guide to implement this approach is here: https://www.ni-sp.com/nice-dcv-dynamic-console-sessions/

-In addition we can use commands to logout the user actively after timeout - we need to be aware that there could be open files without unsaved work in the session:
-* sudo loginctl terminate-user $USER
-* gnome-session-quit --no-prompt

-## DCV Management Python API Server to manage DCV virtual and console sessions
+## DCV Management Linux

+This solution implement a Python service that can manage the DCV Server resources to make possible some customizations.

 The DCV Management service is currently capable to do:
 * Request token access to access your session using SSH service